MoniMurray/spin-me-a-story/README.md

 The CI linter returned a problem with the length of the f strings in my code.
 These f strings are several random.choice() options returned to the user and are the basis of the randomised short-story lines so could not be recoded.
 It took many searches and trials of suggested line continuation options, before I found the following entry on Stack Overflow which is *specific* to line continuation in f strings, and which suggests ending the first line of the f string with a closing quotation and enclosing each subsequent continuation line in it's own f string and because the whole f string code is enclosed in parenthesis, each line continuation is concatenated.
 This works - it does not throw an error and, crucially, does not change the function of the code.
 Thanks again to [Stack Overflow](https://stackoverflow.com/questions/45965007/multiline-f-string-in-python)!

 To enable the user to read the story elements, I introduced a slight delay in printing the instructions by importing the time module and using its sleep function.
-I had found [this code](https://stackoverflow.com/questions/17432478/python-print-to-one-line-with-time-delay-between-prints) on stack overflow and found it a simple but effective inclusion to my application.
+I had found [this code](https://stackoverflow.com/questions/17432478/python-print-to-one-line-with-time-delay-between-prints) on Stack Overflow and found it a simple but effective inclusion to my application.

 ## Deployment